-The original A-bike Plus has now been replaced by the more expensive, and slightly more conventional A-bike City, with improved saddle and slightly larger 8-inch wheels, but dynamically it’s not so very different.
+The original A-bike Plus was replaced by the more expensive, and slightly more conventional A-bike City, with improved saddle and slightly larger 8-inch wheels, but dynamically it was not so very different.
 Our single star is for the fold, which is very neat, and the light weight.
-The bad news is that the City costs £300, and it’s almost unrideable – something of a flaw on a bike.
+The bad news was that the City cost £300, and was almost unrideable – something of a flaw on a bike.
 We rode ten miles largely on the flat, and taking great care to avoid pot-holes.
 Others have ridden up the road and back.
 Some blogger somewhere claims that his wife has ridden a nonchalant 30 miles, which is almost beyond belief, but people do odd things.
-Still, Sir Clive is a smashing bloke, and we look forward to his next invention with fascination.
+The company decided to make it more rideable by putting an electric motor in it, which added £400 to the price and made it a lot heavier, but didn’t actually make it much easier to ride.
+And after a week or two ours shot ball-bearings all over the road and expired.
+Still, Sir Clive is a smashing bloke, and we look forward to his next invention with trepidation.

-We have one online review of the Sinclair A-bike.
+We have a free online review of the Sinclair A-bike.

 Dead & Buried Section

 Some folding bikes survive for decades, while others are extinguished overnight like shooting stars.
 This is usually because they are poor folders, poor riders or over-priced, but some manufacturers have been unlucky, and a few bikes have made triumphant returns.
 As records tend to disappear rather fast in this digital age, we’ve decided to keep this interesting and varied selection of folding failures in this black museum of curiosities.
 Dates soon get forgotten too, so we’re adding introduction and expiry dates where we can: